averyinterestingusername/2D-Subnautica/README.md

 - Ctrl + d to delete one of your saved games (pls don't delete game files)
 - Alt + Enter to enter fullscreen mode (performance issues)

+## Features

+The game is based on rendering chunks, which I implemented myself.
+You can either be in water or air; with different physics for both states.
+There is precise collision with the map, and an oxygen meter (though nothing happens when you run out (yet)).
+Also present are ways to save and load your games.

+There are still many improvements I want to introduce.

+I'm also trying to use as many design patterns as possible. :)

-I apologise again for the lack of a playable demonstration, but I spent hours trying to get it to work, and it doesn't, so a video will have to do.
+### I apologise again for the lack of a playable demonstration, but I spent hours trying to get it to work, and it doesn't, so a video will have to do.